NeCTAR-RC/tutorials/_cloudstor/03-setup-cloudstor.md

 ---
-title: Setup AARNET CloudStor
+title: Setup AARNet CloudStor
 order: 3
 duration: 5
 ---

-1. Login to Nectar virtual machine via your prefered termianl software.
-In this tutorial, we use [Putty](https://putty.org).
+1) Login to Nectar virtual machine via your preferred termianl software.
+Please refer to this [tutorial](/connecting/01-overview) for how to access virtual machine using SSH.

-2. start the CloudStor setup by typing `cloudstor-setup` at the command prompt, which will begin the setup.
+2) Start the CloudStor setup by typing `cloudstor-setup` at the command prompt.

-3. The `cloudstor-setup` command will prompt you for your CloudStor `username` and `password`.
-Type in the username and password generated from the `Generate App passwords` previous section and following the prompt.
+3) The `cloudstor-setup` command will prompt you for your CloudStor `username` and `password`.
+Type in the username and password generated from the previous section and following the prompt.

 ![VM Console Page1]({{site.baseurl}}/assets/images/cloudstor/cloudstor-console-password1.png)

-4. you should now be able to work with your CloudStor data at /cloudstore on your virtual machine.
+4) you should now be able to work with your CloudStor data at /cloudstore on your virtual machine.

 ![VM Console Page2]({{site.baseurl}}/assets/images/cloudstor/cloudstor-console-password2.png)